-WILLIAM HILL 4/ of Chatham County, N.C. to Thomas Lewis, of Nash County for 5 pounds current money, 160 acres adjoining land of Sion Hill 5/ and Lewis Hill 5/, Abraham Bass and William Bridgers, it being part of a tract granted since the signed/ William Hill 4/
+WILLIAM HILL 4/ of Chatham County, N.C. to Thomas Lewis, of Nash County for 5 pounds current money, 160 acres adjoining land of Sion Hill 5/ and Lewis Hill 5/, Abraham Bass and William Bridgers, it being part of a tract granted since the 4 years of Independence. signed/ William Hill 4/